Pioreactor/docs.pioreactor/developer-guide/30-Development/02-development-on-Raspberry-Pi.md

 1. Install the Pioreactor software on to a microSD card by following the instructions [here](/user-guide/software-set-up).
 2. Power the Raspberry Pi.
 Since there's no HAT hardware, there won't be a blue blinking LED.
 The Raspberry Pi will still connect to the network you provided in the setup.
 3. SSH into the Raspberry Pi.
 [Instructions on how to SSH in](/user-guide/accessing-raspberry-pi).
-    - You should also be able to visit http://pioreactor.local
+    - You should also be able to open the UI in your browser.
 4. Once SSH'ed in, we need to add some "mocking" packages.
 Enter the following:
     - `sudo pip3 install fake-rpi`